Nebby1999/RoR2EditorKit/CONTRIBUTING.md

 * No need to keep code commented out, there's no point to it and only makes reading thru code harder than it should be.
 * Removing release exposed code is only possible on major releases.
 This is to avoid uneeded issues related to plugins that depend on RoR2EditorKit's systems.
 In case something needs to be deprecated, it should be marked as obsolete, but not removed.
 * Do not ask for Hopoo Games employees for their editor scripts, since they cannot provide them. however, you *are* allowed to ask for a screenshot of how the feature looks in the editor to have an idea on what you need to implement.
+* Do not use Publicized assemblies.
+If you need to access methods of types that are private or public, use reflection.
+* Any script related to interact with RoR2's scripts should be in the RoR2EditorKit.RoR2 namespace

 ## Pull Requests